365-193 The Vennel, Browns Place , with view of Edinburgh Castle , Edinburgh Scotland at Dusk

 A nice spot coming up from the bottom of the Grassmarket with a view of Lothians Edinburgh castle, close to the place of the Flodden wall.
 Some call it school steps I think.
 The street lamps have recently been changed to something more in keeping with a "Sherlock Holmes in Edinburgh" period type feel.

-View on Alamy here
+View for legal use on Alamy here here

 Taken here between Christmas and New Year on the night of Hogmanay, the snow and ice of December give it a nice lightness, even at dusk.
 This is the calm before the storm as the party starts in Princes St and the gardens as the stage fires up to welcome in the new years celebrations.
 2009 2010 2011 2012.
 Everyone needs a street party ticket and a wristband to enter the city arena area, unlike many years ago when it was a bit more easy going.
 Now there is a midnight torchlight procession from Parliament Square via the historic Lothian Edinburgh Royal Mile to the Son et Lumiére and fireworks finale on Calton Hill.
 On Edinburg new years day the the loony dook is the place to take a swim at South Queensferry in the river Forth in the shadow of the Forth Railway Bridge over to Fife.